Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `new_min_period` is longer or equal to the `MinimumStakingPeriod`

 Effects:
-- `caller`'s new contract term is scheduled to beupdated.
+- `caller`'s new contract term is updated immediately.
-  - _(Note: we should do this immidiately after implementing slippage)_
   - _(Note: Existing contracts don't get updated)_